matrix-org/matrix-authentication-service/docs/reference/configuration.md

   # Time-to-live of compatibility access tokens in seconds, when refresh tokens are supported.
 Defaults to 300, 5 minutes.
   #compat_token_ttl: 300

-  # Whether to enable self-service password registration.
-Defaults to `true` if password authentication is enabled.
-  #password_registration_enabled: false

-  # Whether users are allowed to change their email addresses.
-Defaults to `true`.
-  #email_change_allowed: false

-  # Whether users are allowed to change their display names.
-Defaults to `true`.
-  #displayname_change_allowed: false

-  # Whether users are allowed to change their passwords.
-Defaults to `true`.
-  #password_change_allowed: false
 ```